Brad-Portouw/MECH105-Algorithms/Binary_Converter/ReadMe.md

 ## binaryConverter(base10)

-binaryConverter is a matlab script that will convert a positive base 10 number into a binary (base2) number:
+binaryConverter is a matlab script that will convert a positive base 10 number into a positive non float binary (base2) number:

 **function [base2] = binaryConverter(base10)**